Progressive Public Elementary School: Cooperative Learning & UDL

 Being lucky enough to experience such a wonderful learning environment as I did at my school district made me want to share these concepts and this generous attitude about learning with other people.
 After college, I started working for PBS, where knowledge could be made available to all people, in a way that was accessible to everyone.
 This often meant adding compelling visuals and audio to interviews we'd conduct with experts.

 Years later, I was told by an education professor that I should check out Harvard's Graduate School of Education.
 When I visited the department, I had the strange feeling that I was home again.
 Students were respected and their love of learning was fostered and encouraged.
 I can't explain how, but it felt like there was a lot of psychology mixed in with the process of learning.
-In my conversations with faculty and students there, I kept being told to talk to a professor named Dr. Rosen, and something about his work with UDL / Universal Design for Learning.
+In my conversations with faculty and students there, I was told to talk to a professor named Dr. Rose about his work with Universal Design for Learning.

 A few years later, I was reading an article on my old principal, Dr. Davidson, who by now, had passed away.
-It mentioned that she had gone to Harvard and taught there in the summers.
+It helped me to track down a friend of hers.
+When I spoke to her on the phone, she mentioned Dr. Davidson had taught at Harvard many of her summers.
 It was a wonderful discovery.
-I had come full circle.
-Perhaps Dr. Davidson had been pioneering concepts at Hoover Elementary that she had discovered at Harvard.
+I felt like I had come full circle.
+Perhaps Dr. Davidson had been employing concepts at Hoover Elementary that she had discovered at Harvard.
 I'll never know for sure, but there's no question I consider myself truly blessed to have been a lucky beneficiary of Universal Design for Learning.

-UDL ENCOURAGES DIVERSITY, AND CAN HELP PREVENT THOSE WHO MIGHT NOT BE CONSIDERED TYPICAL FROM BEING STIGMATIZED
+AND CAN HELP PREVENT ATYPICAL LEARNERS FROM BEING STIGMATIZED

-When I was young, my father was working his way up the corporate ladder.
-As a part of that climb, we often moved to new locations.
-As a result, I got to experience several different elementary schools by the time I was 12.
-At that point, my family settled into a neighborhood chosen because it had one of the best public school systems in the country.
+My family moved around a lot when I was a child because of my father's work.
+As a result, I got to experience learning at several different elementary schools by the time I was 12.
+At that point, my parents settled us into a neighborhood that had one of the best public school systems in the country.

 All the schools I attended had unique and wonderful elements.
-But, I also got to experience first-hand how certain practices could create indelible feelings of stigma for students with learning differences.
+But, I also got to experience first-hand how certain practices could create indelible feelings of stigma for students, especially those with learning differences.

-I was born in Pittsburgh, Pennsylvania, but when I was six, my family moved to a small town in Ohio called Ashtabula, which means, "always enough fish to go around" in a Native American language.
-Here, the folks pronounced some of their vowel combinations vastly differently than where I was raised.
-In Pennsylvania, we say the word "root" so that it rhymes with "mute," and "creek" in a way that it would rhyme with "leek," for example.
+When I was six, my family moved from Pittsburgh, Pennsylvania to a small town in Ohio called Ashtabula, which means, "always enough fish to go around" in one dialect of the Algoniquian tribe.
+Ashtabulans pronounced some of their vowel combinations vastly differently than where I was raised.
+In Pennsylvania, we say the word "root" so that it rhymes with "mute," and "creek" so it rhymes with "leek," for example.

-In Ohio, however, they pronounced "root" so it rhymed with "put," and "creek" so it rhymed with "brick."
+Folks in Ohio, however, pronounced "root" so it rhymed with "put," and "creek" so it rhymed with "brick."
 Huh?

 When I was inside the classroom, Mrs. Dilly would make fun of the fact I spent too much time finishing my coloring projects, pointing my slowness out to the rest of the class.
 This was a big change from my previous school in Pennsylvania, where my teacher lauded my "creative" and artistic abilities.
 I think I was an odd kid, so perhaps her assessment was generous.
 The fact remained, however, that school went from being a wonderful, fun exploration, to something I dreaded and made me feel deeply and troublingly ashamed.